Updated: July 2026

 The key roles in data protection are the Data Protection Officer (DPO), Data Controller, and Data Processor, each tasked with specific responsibilities to ensure compliance and protect data.
 Understanding these roles is vital for effective data governance.

-Organisations should conduct information risk assessments, establish strong security policies, and implement comprehensive employee training programs to protect data effectively.
-These measures collectively enhance data security and raise awareness across the organisation.
+Organisations should conduct information risk assessments, establish strong security policies, and implement comprehensive employee training programmes to protect data effectively.
+These measures collectively improve data security and raise awareness across the organisation.